ambersariya/katas/README.md

 # Katas

-Here are some of the kata's I've solved:
+Here are some of the kata's solved in this repo:

 1. Bank kata (Typescript) [here](./bank)
 2. Shopping Basket (Python) [here](./shopping_basket)